-General and administrative expenses consist primarily of payroll and related benefit costs and equity-based compensation expense for our employees involved in general corporate functions including merchandising, marketing, studio and technology, as well as costs associated with the use by these functions of facilities and equipment, such as depreciation, rent and other occupancy expenses.
+General and administrative expenses consist primarily of payroll and related benefit costs and equity-based compensation expense for our employees involved in general corporate functions including merchandising, marketing, owned brands, studio and technology, as well as costs associated with the use by these functions of facilities and equipment, such as depreciation, rent and other occupancy expenses.
 Over the long term, increases in general and administrative expenses in absolute dollars are primarily driven by increases in headcount required to support business growth and meet our obligations as a public company.
 Due to the COVID-19 pandemic, and starting in the second quarter of 2020, we temporarily reduced costs in this area by reducing non-payroll related expenditures and reducing our payroll-related expenses through salary, wage and schedule reductions, furloughs and, to a lesser extent, layoffs.
-As our business operations and operating results improved in the second and third quarters of 2020 due to adjustments in our marketing and merchandise assortment as well as the easing of stay-at-home orders and other state-imposed restrictions on businesses, we began the process of bringing back certain furloughed employees and returned our corporate employees to their pre-COVID-19 salaries and wages.
-By the end of the third quarter, all remaining employees were returned to their pre-COVID compensation levels.
-In addition, we accrued for discretionary bonuses related to second, third and fourth quarter performance.
-If the negative impacts of COVID-19 are prolonged, general and administrative expenses may increase as a percentage of net sales in the short-term as expenses are largely fixed and do not fluctuate with net sales.
+As our business operations and operating results improved, we brought back certain furloughed employees and returned our corporate employees to their pre-COVID salaries and wages.
+In 2021, we reinvested significantly to expand our team to support our strong growth.
+General and administrative expenses are expected to increase in the near term as we plan to continue to invest in our team to support future growth.
 In the long-term, we expect general and administrative expenses to decline as a percentage of net sales as we scale our business and leverage investments in these areas.